Guides·February 18, 2026·2 min read

 A short framework that reliably improves roleplay chats without long prompts.

-Most roleplay chats don’t fail because the character is “bad”.
-They fail because the first few messages are too vague, too fast, or not responsive to what’s actually happening.
+Most roleplay chats don't fail because the character is "bad".
+They fail because the first few messages are too vague, too fast, or they ignore what's on the page.

 Rule 1: Be specific (in one sentence)